Our Sustainability and Climate Leadership

 100% renewable energy to power our campus by 2035 | Renewable Energy

-We aspire to power our campus by creating or purchasing new, additional renewable energy infrastructure, and have already installed enough to produce 20% of the net annual needs of the Ithaca campus.
+We aspire to power our campus by creating or purchasing power from new, additional renewable energy infrastructure, and have already installed enough to produce 20% of the net annual needs of the Ithaca campus.
 By using green energy to power the campus, we can secure a low-risk future for our operations and develop New York State's green economy.

 Earth Source Heat